Contact Us

 3. Enterprise packages

-Enterprise packages offer the most features and are the most expensive, but the pricing is flexible.
-The user can choose and pay only for what they need, such as the number of customized integrations.
-Because of case-by-case pricing, customers need to call the sales department to get a personalized quote.
+Enterprise packages offer the most features, are the most expensive, but pricing is flexible.
+User chooses and pays only for what they need (number of customized integrations).
+Case-by-case pricing requires calling the sales department for a personalized quote.

 In addition to offering more features in the Standard package (such as deployment on multiple channels or handling multiple languages), Enterprise chatbots: